 This tour introduces you to Iceland’s natural side.
 You’ll visit the pocket-sized village of Sudavik, which has a population of just 200 residents.
 As well as being in a picturesque spot, it’s home to the Arctic Fox Centre – a museum and research facility dedicated to Iceland’s only native land mammal.
-Here, you can learn about the history of these crafty creatures and get up close and personal with them.
+Here, you can learn about the history of these crafty creatures and see if you can catch a glimpse of their friendly, on-site resident fox.
 After, you’ll visit the village’s church, where you’ll be treated to a performance of traditional Icelandic folk music, which is a cross between a song and a poem.
-Then you’ll head out of town to check out one of Iceland’s first whaling stations.
-It’s no longer in operation, but you can see whale bones that’ve been unearthed from the bottom of the surrounding fjords.
-The drive back is a scenic one, passing long and deep fjords, as you head back to the port.
+Your last stop will be Sudavik Community Hall where you will enjoy some local refreshments and see a short film on the avalanche that completely destroyed the Old Town in 1995, before the scenic drive back to the port, passing the beautiful long and deep fjords.

 - SUITABILITY Moderate physical activity. • Great choice for families.